 The trick is to fit your pointe shoe to the length of your second toe, and fill the space under your first toe with padding, or by gluing a small piece of cardboard inside the platform.
 Some girls find a toe separator between the big toe and second toe helps, too.

 The Egyptian Foot

 The Egyptian foot has a big toe that's longer than all the others.
-Although the big toe is stronger than the other toes and designed to do most of the work, the pressure from being on pointe is much greater than when you're walking or running.
+Although the big toe is stronger than the other toes and designed to do most of the work, it was never intended to carry all your weight - which it can do, if your shoes aren't well fitted.

 The good news is that your foot will look absolutely gorgeous in a pointe shoe, because it's so beautifully tapered - unfortunately there isn't a huge range of shoes made to suit Egyptian feet, so your choice will be limited.